ap094/todo-list-app/README.md

 1. Installation of all necessary packages.<br>
     ### `npm ci`

-2. Run the app in the development mode.
+2. Runs the app in the development mode.
     ### `npm start`
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.